simianAstronaut/pi-hole-visualizer/README.md

 Specify 'basic' to generate the default red chart, 'traffic' to represent the level of network traffic, or 'ads' to represent the percentage of ads blocked.

 `-a ADDRESS, --address ADDRESS`
-Specify address of dns server, defaults to localhost.
+Specify address of DNS server, defaults to localhost.

 `-o {0, 90, 180, 270}, --orientation {0, 90, 180, 270}`
 Specify orientation of display so that RPi may be installed in non-default orientation.